gjanders/decrypt2/README.md

 decryption routines commonly used in malware communication and data exfiltration.

+# SplunkBase
+A vailable on SplunkBase as [DECRYPT2](https://splunkbase.splunk.com/app/5565)

 # Installation
 DECRYPT is a standard Splunk App and requires no special configuration.